Is Drug Abuse Increasing or Decreasing In The U.S.?

 - There is a “treatment gap” according to NIDA.
 Only a small percentage of people who need treatment for substance abuse receive the care they need.

 As NIDA states, marijuana abuse is increasing.
-Reports in 2013 showed marijuana use for the U.S. equated to 7.5% of the population, or 19.8 million people.
+Reports in 2013 showed marijuana use for the U.S. equated to 7.5% of the population or 19.8 million people.
 This number reflected an increase from the 2007 report, which showed 5.8%, or 14.5 million people.
 Perhaps some people consider marijuana a harmless, natural substance.
 Indeed, many Americans are pushing for the legalization of it.

 Despite this, it is currently an illegal substance, with growing trends of abuse in recent years.
 Further, marijuana is considered a “gateway” drug; while it may not have all the staggering health effects of other drugs, and many believe it is not highly addictive, it may lead to abuse of other substances.
 It is in this way that the increase in marijuana abuse is troubling.
 It is important to note here, that marijuana has been shown to be addictive, and that it also carries significant health risks, including decreased amounts of dopamine, and a possible link to depression and schizophrenia.

 According to the National Institute on Drug Abuse, illicit drug use has increased.
-They report that in 2002, 8.3% of the population used these drugs, in comparison to the 9.4% in 2013.
+They report that in 2002, 8.3% of the population used these drugs, in comparison to 9.4% in 2013.
 A welcome fact, however, is that NIDA shows that the numbers for most types of drug abuse are decreasing, or at least remaining stable, and they do note that this overall increase is due mainly to the surge in marijuana use.
 When looking at staggering numbers, such as the 6.5 million people in the U.S. who had abused prescription drugs over one month’s span in 2013, or the 1.3 million who abused hallucinogens, this may not seem like good news.
 What is important to remember is that these numbers are not on the rise.

 Further, abuse of cocaine has actually decreased.
-Reports of cocaine abuse totaled 1.5 million in 2013—a significant decrease from the 2.0 to 2.4 million estimated during 2002 to 2007.
+Reports of cocaine abuse totaled 1.5 million in 2013—a significant decrease from the 2.0 to 2.4 million estimated from 2002 to 2007.
 Methamphetamine abuse increased by a margin of nearly two-thirds from 2007 to 2013.
 But alcohol abuse, one of the most commonly abused substances saw a slight decrease both in underage binge drinking and in incidents of driving under the influence.

 Reports from the National Survey on Drug Use and Health, as referenced by the American Society of Addiction Medicine in 2014, reflected the same trends.
 That is, marijuana abuse continued to increase, many other substance abuse forms stabilized, and another significant, troubling trend: heroin abuse is also on the rise.

 One article in Forbes suggests some reasoning behind the continued uprise of heroin abuse.
 First, the overall decrease in abuse among other substances made way for an increase in other drug abuse; heroin closed this gap.
 Also, heroin may be more readily available to those afflicted with substance abuse, as it is more affordable, especially when compared with other narcotics, such as prescription drugs.
-Another possibility is that prescription opioids may be the gateway to use of more harmful narcotics, such as heroin.
-Once a person no longer has a prescription, but has developed an addiction, he or she may undergo compulsive cravings and a need to fill the void.
+Another possibility is that prescription opioids may be the gateway to the use of more harmful narcotics, such as heroin.
+Once a person no longer has a prescription but has developed an addiction, he or she may undergo compulsive cravings and a need to fill the void.

 In sum, though drug abuse trends are rising overall, some are decreasing or becoming stable.
 This trend accounts for millions of people in need of substance abuse treatment.
-The percentage of people that actually make it into treatment is far too low, and that is a fact which cannot be ignored.
+The percentage of people that actually make it into treatment is far too low, and that is a fact that cannot be ignored.

 Decreasing Drug Abuse